RDS Cross-Region Read Replicas create an asynchronously replicated read-only DB instance in a secondary AWS Region.

 Upgrades

-For a Multi-AZ deployment, Database engine version upgrades happen on the Primary instance.
+For a Multi-AZ DB Instance deployment, database engine version upgrades happen on the Primary instance with downtime of 60–120 seconds for failover.

 Automated Backups